olxbr/deploy-k8s-action/README.md

-# deploy-cops-action
+# deploy-k8s-action
-Action to deploy application on COPS.
+Action to deploy application on Kubernetes.

 ## Usage